 - Valid photo IDs for all persons listed as directors or owners of the company

 Setting up an online merchant account is the easiest part of this process.
-Instead, spend your valuable time on the research of each potential account provider and what they can do for your business.
-Different merchant account providers will offer different services to their merchants, and it’s a smart choice to do business with the one who provides the most value to you as a business owner rather than the one who has the lowest fees.
+Instead, spend your valuable time researching each potential account provider and what they can do for your business.
+Different merchant account providers will offer other services to their merchants, and it’s a wise choice to do business with the one who provides the most value to you as a business owner rather than the one who has the lowest fees.

 About the Author